 Have you ever made slow cooker chicken tacos?
 Once I discovered how incredibly easy it is to use my slow cooker to make the chicken for chicken tacos, it became a menu staple for our family.

 This is one of my favorite recipes to make in my Crock Pot, it’s quick to prep, easy to make and the whole family loves it.
-If you are looking for gluten free tacos or keto tacos, this easy slow cooker taco recipe may be perfect for you!
-We love to use this chicken when we make nachos!
+If you are looking for gluten free tacos or keto tacos, this easy slow cooker taco recipe may work for you as well!
+We even love to use this versatile chicken recipe when we make nachos!

 While this recipe is for tacos, you really can use this chicken in so many ways.
 Truth be told, on some days I start making the chicken in the morning and figure out later in the day exactly how I will serve it.

 If you have a stand mixer and have not yet used it to shred your chicken, you are in for a treat.
 Yes, that’s right, you can shred your cooked chicken with your stand mixer, and it is amazing.
 I don’t know how many years I stood in the kitchen, with two forks, burning myself, doing a really poor job at shredding chicken.

 Toss that same chicken into your mixer, attach your paddle and turn it on for less than a minute and you have shredded chicken that is restaurant worthy.
 I still get a thrill from it every time (hey, sometimes it’s the little things in life, right?).

 Before I pull my chicken out of the slow cooker, I get my other ingredients ready.
 When I’m keeping it really simple, that includes taco shells, tortillas or lettuce to make lettuce wraps, some cheese such as shredded cheese, tomatoes and sour cream.
 I’m not big on taco sauce, but I LOVE to top these with a drizzle of red enchilada sauce!